SchildDev/Canvas-text-summary/README.md

 # Canvas Daily Assignment Notifier (ntfy.sh version)

-Sends you a push notification for each assignment due today/tomorrow — with tap buttons to open it in Canvas, mark it done, or snooze it.
+Sends push notifications grouped by urgency (overdue / due soon / coming up), plus optional announcement alerts, with tap buttons to open, complete, snooze, or get a Claude-drafted starting point.
 Runs for free on GitHub Actions.
 No Twilio, no phone carrier, no paid account anywhere.

 ## How it works

-1. **Daily check** (GitHub Actions, on a schedule): downloads your Canvas calendar feed (an ICS file — public-by-link, no API token needed), figures out what's due, skips anything you've marked done or currently snoozed, summarizes each one in plain English (if `ANTHROPIC_API_KEY` is set), and sends one push notification per assignment via ntfy.sh.
+1. **Daily check** (GitHub Actions, on a schedule): downloads your Canvas calendar feed (an ICS file — public-by-link, no API token needed), figures out what's due, skips anything you've completed or currently snoozed, summarizes each one in plain English (if `ANTHROPIC_API_KEY` is set), and sends up to 3 notifications:
+   - **⏰ Overdue assignments** — one combined message, read-only
+   - **Individual notifications** — one per item due today/tomorrow, each with tap buttons
+   - **🔭 Coming up** — one combined message, read-only, everything due later
-2. **Tap an action** (fires instantly from your phone): each notification has buttons — **Open in Canvas** (goes straight to the assignment), **Done** (stop mentioning it), **Snooze 1d** (hide it for a day).
-Tapping Done or Snooze sends a request directly from your phone to GitHub's API, which triggers a second workflow to update `state.json`.
+2. **Tap an action** (fires instantly from your phone): on the individual today/tomorrow notifications, tapping the notification itself opens the assignment in Canvas.
+Three buttons on it: **Complete** (stop mentioning it), **Snooze 2h** (hide it for a couple hours), **Draft** (Claude writes a starting draft and texts it back to you).
+Tapping any of these sends a request directly from your phone to GitHub's API, which triggers a second workflow to handle it.
 No server of your own in between.
+The grouped Overdue/Coming Up messages just have a single "Open Canvas Calendar" link instead, since a combined message can't distinguish which item a tap refers to.
+3. **Announcements** (optional): if you've added course announcement feeds, any new announcement posted since your last check gets its own notification too, with a link straight to it in Canvas.

+### A note on the Draft button

+Claude will write you a genuine starting point — an outline with real substance, or a rough first pass — explicitly meant to be revised and rewritten in your own words, not turned in as-is.
+Submitting AI-written work as your own is academic dishonesty at essentially every school regardless of which tool produced it.
+This is meant to get you unstuck when you don't know where to start, not to replace doing the assignment.

 ## One important security note

-The Done/Snooze buttons need a GitHub access token to work — a tap has to be able to authorize a change to your repo.
+The Complete/Snooze/Draft buttons need a GitHub access token to work — a tap has to be able to authorize a change to your repo (and, for Draft, trigger a Claude API call).
 That token travels inside the notification through ntfy's relay server and lives on your phone once received. **Scope it to only this one repo, nothing else.** Worst case if it were ever exposed: someone could mess with your assignment tracker repo — annoying, not dangerous.
 Setup below walks through creating a properly scoped token.

 ## Setup